Alice Kuipers

 Alice’s other YA novels have been described as ‘gorgeous, heart-ripping, important’ (Voices of Young Adults).
 They have continued to sell in multiple countries and won awards, including the Arthur Ellis Award for Crime Fiction.

-Alice has written four books with online publisher Fiction Express to help hundreds of school children enjoy reading.
-Alice’s essays have been published by the Huffington Post, the Bristol Review of Books, Easy Living and Fierce Ink Press, and her work has been turned into plays, radio plays and published in anthologies.
-Her writing is published in 36 countries.
+Alice has also written four books with online publisher Fiction Express to help hundreds of school children enjoy reading.
+Her essays have been published by the Huffington Post, the Bristol Review of Books, Easy Living, and Fierce Ink Press, and her work has been turned into plays and radio plays and published in anthologies.
+Her writing has been published in 36 countries.

 As Head of Coaching at The Novelry, coaching for Alice is about helping authors find their voice and their passion.
 She’s an experienced and skilled writing coach and will be the right coach for you if you’re working on YA, memoir, or books for children.
-She can also help if you want to boost your productivity, creative flow, or work out how to best manage your writing life (she has four children at home in Saskatoon, Canada, and two honorary older daughters).
+She can also help if you want to boost your productivity and creative flow or work out how to best manage your writing life (she has four children at home in Saskatoon, Canada, and two honorary older daughters).

 Alice’s Genres